heronyang/airport-simulation/README.md

 please make sure all the objects in routing table can be dumped into binary file using `pickle`.
 Ex. logger can't be dumped.

+Note that cache may cause errors or bugs in many cases because stale data is used.

 ### Clock

 Simulation time (`sim_time`) indicates the time should be passed in each